Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 /// details | How to create an IP space with Public VCF as-a-Service on OVHcloud?

-To connect to yourPublic VCF as-a-Service environment, follow the guide: [How to connect toPublic VCF as-a-Service](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging).
+To connect to your Public VCF as-a-Service environment, follow the guide: [How to connect to Public VCF as-a-Service](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging).

 1\.
 Next, click `Network`{.action} > `IP Spaces`{.action} > `New`{.action}.